Pasni (city)

-Pasni, is a city and fishing port in Gwadar District, Balochistan, Pakistan.
+Pasni is a city and fishing port in Gwadar District, Balochistan, Pakistan.
 It is located on the Makran coast on the Arabian Sea, about 450 km from Karachi.
 Administratively, Pasni is the headquarters of Pasni Tehsil, a sub-division of Gwadar District.
 Astola, Pakistan's largest offshore island, lies 40 km ESE of Pasni, in the Arabian Sea.
 The city of Pasni is administratively subdivided into two Union Councils.

 Topography

 The topography of the area is marked by low jagged hills of the Makran Coastal Range, while flat land is more common towards the coast.
-Zarrénay koh is a small hill astride a promontory (Cape or Ras Juddi) south of Passini and marks the highest point (416' ASL) in the area.
-The unspoilt and pristine beaches of Passini offer some of the most enchanting sceneries along the Arabian Sea.
+Zarrénay koh is a small hill astride a promontory (Cape or Ras Juddi) south of Pasni and marks the highest point (416' ASL) in the area.
+The unspoilt and pristine beaches of Pasni offer some of the most enchanting sceneries along the Arabian Sea.
 Shádi Kawr river, fed by adjoining rainwater streams, drains into the Arabian Sea just north of the town.
 Vegetation is sparse and consists mostly of hardy desert shrubs.
 Most of the non-marine edible products are brought in from Turbat as well as faraway Karachi.

-Pasni town, like the rest of Makkuran Coast, is affected by an active fault (the Makran Trench) caused by the northward movement (40–50 mm/year) of the Arabian Plate against the Eurasian Plate.
+Pasni town, like the rest of Makran coast, is affected by an active fault (the Makran Trench) caused by the northward movement (40–50 mm/year) of the Arabian Plate against the Eurasian Plate.
 Tectonic activity emanating from this subduction zone in the Arabian Sea causes occasional, low intensity quakes.
-On 28 November 1945, a tsunami, triggered by the 1945 Balochistan earthquake, completely destroyed Passini town.
+On 28 November 1945, a tsunami, triggered by the 1945 Balochistan earthquake, completely destroyed Pasni town.